Selecting the wrong chart, like bad chart design, can obscure the data. Here is a simple model pick the right chart for your needs.

 Felt is soft, but surprisingly stiff when folded!
 Tied with string, this is a functional stool weighing just 8 pounds.

-"John Deere Green" Table
+"Tractor Green" Table

-Classic Arcade Game Table
+Classic Arcade Table

 Re-Pete Coffee Table